mirefek/VennData/README.md

 # VennData GUI
-Turn your data into a Venn diagrams!
+Turn your data into a Venn diagram!

 ![VennData Showcase](images/showcase.png)